minio/docs/source/includes/k8s/steps-configure-openid-external-identity-management.rst

       ]
    }

-Use the :mc:`mc admin policy attach` command to create a policy for use by an OIDC user:
+Use the :mc:`mc admin policy create` command to create a policy for use by an OIDC user:

 .. code-block:: shell
    :class: copyable

-   mc admin policy add minio-tenant datareadonly /path/to/datareadonly.json
+   mc admin policy create minio-tenant datareadonly /path/to/datareadonly.json

 MinIO attaches the ``datareadonly`` policy to any authenticated OIDC user with ``datareadonly`` included in the configured claim.